 Check the visa wizard to find out if you need a Schengen visa.

 A Schengen visa is sometimes referred to as a tourist visa.
 This is not entirely correct, as the visa will always be issued for a particular purpose of stay.
 “Tourism” is one possible purpose of stay, but so is “business” or “study”.

 The Schengen visa will usually allow you to travel throughout all countries in the Schengen area.
 Sometimes the visa might be limited to a single country (i.e. the Netherlands).
 In that case, the Schengen visa will only allow you to travel to and through that particular country.

 Please bear in mind that your stay in the Schengen area is limited to a maximum of 90 days within a period of 180 days.
-This means that once you have been in the Schengen area (day 1) you can only spend a total of 90 days in Schengen.
+This means that from the moment you enter the Schengen area (day 1) you can only spend a total of 90 days in Schengen.
 If you spend that period in one go, you will need to leave Schengen.
 However, if you can also spend it in portions divided over the 180 days.
 As long as you do not exceed to total of 90 days, this is in line with your visa.

 A Schengen visa is a sticker in your passport.
 The sticker will mention information such as the expiry date of the visa, the maximum number of days you are allowed to stay, and the countries you have been granted access to.

 Multiple Schengen visa

 Sometimes a Schengen visa is awarded for two or more periods of 180 days.
 The owner is still only allowed to reside 90 days within 180 days in the Schengen area.
 Due to good travel behaviour in the past, such a multiple visa can be awarded.

 You must apply for a Schengen visa in person.
 It is not possible to authorize somebody else to apply on your behalf.
 You apply for this visa at a Dutch embassy or consulate, or if there is none in your country of residence, you can turn to another Schengen representative post.